pymupdf/PyMuPDF/docs/app3.rst

 General
 ----------
-Starting with version 1.4, PDF supports embedding arbitrary files as part ("Embedded File Streams") of a PDF document file (see chapter 3.10.3, pp. 184 of the :ref:`AdobeManual`).
+Starting with version 1.4, PDF supports embedding arbitrary files as part ("Embedded File Streams") of a PDF document file (see chapter "7.11.4
+Embedded File Streams", pp. 103 of the :ref:`AdobeManual`).

 In many aspects, this is comparable to concepts also found in ZIP files or the OLE technique in MS Windows.
 PDF embedded files do, however, *not* support directory structures as does the ZIP format.
 An embedded file can in turn contain embedded files itself.